 When we look back at what happened with Clean Eating and the negative connotations that followed, it’s surprising how Clean Beauty, with no sound definition, became so popular.

-Albeit ambiguous, this consumer-led trend Clean Beauty has had a positive effect on the cosmetics industry.
-It’s enabled people to healthily question cosmetics businesses, be better informed on ingredients and has opened the space for organic and natural alternatives.
+Albeit ambiguous, the consumer-led trend of Clean Beauty has had a positive effect on the cosmetics industry.
+It’s enabled people to healthily question cosmetic businesses, be better informed on ingredients and has opened the space for organic and natural alternatives.

-It has also challenged brands, making them re-think existing formulations and messaging on product.
+It has also challenged brands, making them re-think existing formulations and messaging on products.

 From a Soil Association perspective, we’ve used the Clean Beauty movement as a platform to inform, educate and inspire people on what organic beauty truly is, what it means to be certified and why certification is so important.

 In April 2017, we highlighted widespread greenwashing within the industry through our Come Clean About Beauty campaign.
-We found a range of products on the high street that make organic claims on the labels, but contain ingredients that wouldn’t meet organic standards.
+We found a range of ‘organic’ products on the high street with organic claims on the labels, but contain ingredients that wouldn’t meet organic standards.

-Consumers agreed.
-76% told us that they felt misled when they found out that products were not certified and could not meet organic standards.
+Consumers agreed; 76% told us they felt misled when they found out that products were not certified and could not meet organic standards.